-- · Click, roll, squeeze, and scroll with the Mighty Mouse - Use the Apple Remote and Front Row to enjoy music, photos, and videos from across the room - · Snap pictures with Photo Booth and the built-in iSight camera - Hold a video chat with iChat AV and the built-in iSight camera - Create a video with iMovie HD and the built-in iSight camera - Use the built-in AirPort Extreme technology for wireless networking - Connect printers and other peripherals to the USB 2.0 (Ψ) ports - Import video from a video camera or add external hard disks to the FireWire ($\langle\!\!\langle\!\!\!\!\!\ s^{\prime}\!\!\!\rangle$) ports - Mirror or extend your desktop to a TV, display, or projector using the mini-DVI video (IDI) port - Burn DVDs or CDs with the SuperDrive
+- · Click, roll, squeeze, and scroll with the Mighty Mouse - If you have an Apple Remote, use it with Front Row to enjoy music, photos, and videos from across the room - Snap pictures with Photo Booth and the built-in iSight camera - Hold a video chat with iChat AV and the built-in iSight camera - Create a video with iMovie HD and the built-in iSight camera - Use the built-in AirPort Extreme technology for wireless networking - Connect printers and other peripherals to the USB 2.0 (ψ) ports - Import video from a video camera or add external hard disks to the FireWire () ports - Mirror or extend your desktop to a TV, display, or projector using the mini-DVI video out (I□I) port - · Burn CDs with the Combo drive

 To learn what you can do with your iMac, start with the information in this chapter.
-Information can also be found in Mac Help and on the iMac Support website at www.apple.com/support/imac/.
+More information can be found in Mac Help and on the iMac Service & Support website at www.apple.com/support/imac.